COVID-19 Safety Plan

 - We encourage card payment but will take cash.
 Staff are required to wash hands after handling cash

-- We have allowed extra time for staff to sanitize at beginning and end of shift
+- We have allowed extra time for staff to sanitize at the beginning and end of shift

 - We have installed door stops at entrance/exit doors for use when appropriate, to minimize customers touching door handles

-- Each table and chairs will be required to be sanitized in between groups before the next group occupies it.
+- Each table and chair is required to be sanitized in between groups before the next group occupies it.
 We have a sign on each table when a group leaves to indicate to staff that the table requires cleaning.

 - Workers who are cleaning have adequate training and materials.